dataml-cn/uBlogger/exampleSite/content/posts/theme-documentation-basics/index.en.md

 - name: "featured-image"
   src: "featured-image.jpg"

-upd: "Since the template began to support uPagge, you can not do without names.
+upd: "you can not do without names.
 You can find the changes by tag 1.x.x."

 page:
     theme: "wide"